stfc/PSyclone/doc/developers.rst

 Tests should be run from the ``<PSYCLONEHOME>/src/psyclone`` directory, from which all tests in subdirectories (e.g. ``tests``, ``core/tests``) will be automatically found and started.
-If only a subset of all tests need to be run, ``pytest`` can be invoked from the corresponding subdirectory.
+If only a subset of all tests need to be run, ``pytest`` can be invoked from the corresponding subdirectory or with that subdirectory as an argument.

 Coverage